 This section includes landings and revenue information for the Deepwater Complex (yellowedge grouper, misty grouper, sand tilefish, silk snapper, queen snapper, and blackfin snapper), snowy grouper, golden tilefish and blueline tilefish.
-Landings and revenue vary, with an increase in revenue in later years of the time period without a similar increase in landings (Figure 5-33), which indicates that value is increasing for these species.
+Landings and revenue vary, with an increase in revenue in later years of the time period without a similar increase in landings (Figure 5-31), which indicates that value is increasing for these species.
 As discussed in the previous section, blueline tilefish has experienced a decrease in landings and revenue while golden tilefish and snowy grouper have increased landings and revenue in recent years.
 Landings of species in the Deepwater Complex have decreased over recent years as well (SERO ACL Page 2017).
-Landings of these species are mostly in Florida, except in recent years in which most landings are in the NC/SC/GA area (Figure 5-34).
+Landings of these species are mostly in Florida, except in recent years in which most landings are in the NC/SC/GA area, possibly due to an increase in yellowedge grouper landings in these areas (Figure 5-32).

-Figure 5-33.
+Figure 5-31.
 Total commercial landings and revenue of deepwater species from 1998 through 2016.
 Data source: SEFSC-SSRG Socioeconomic Panel v.6 October 2017

-Figure 5-34.
+Figure 5-32.
 Commercial landings of deepwater species by area from 1998 through 2016.
 Data source: SEFSC-SSRG Socioeconomic Panel v.6 October 2017